Hummingbird Facts and Family Introduction

 The hummingbird family is very large, with over 330 species and 115 genera, mostly south of the United States.
 Hummingbirds are found only in the Western Hemisphere, with almost half the species living in the "equatorial belt" between 10 degrees north and south of the equator.
 Fewer than two dozen species venture into the U.S. and Canada, and only a few species remain year-round.

-This is a list of the most common hummingbird species found in the USA:
+This is a list of the most common hummingbird species found in North America:

 |Green-Breasted Mango||Anthracothorax prevostii|